Gundersen can help those experiencing food insecurity

 “As the cost of everything, but especially food, goes up lately, we’re starting to see more people going to food pantries in need of food resources,” said wellness education specialist Carla Nelson.

-Although she noted that food insecurity can happen anywhere, rates are higher in rural communities, and for a variety of reasons.
-Some smaller communities might not have food shelves or other resources available, and if they do, for some, transportation to a physical location can be an issue.
+Though she noted that food insecurity can happen anywhere, rates are higher in rural communities, and for a variety of reasons.
+Some smaller communities may not have food shelves or other resources available, and if they do, for some, transportation to a physical location can be an issue.

 People are also reading…